Faculty of Law Scholarships and Bursaries

 A student is generally required to complete each Year successfully before being allowed to enroll for the year following.
 However, very limited trailing is permitted into Years 2 and 3 of the programme.

-The degree offered by the Faculty of Law is the LLB which may be awarded in the following categories:
+The Law degree offered by the Faculty of Law is the LLB which may be obtained with UWI Law Scholarships and you can be awarded a degree in the following categories:

 - First Class Honours (GPA 3.60 and above)